AidanJReid/Forex-Comix-gitpod/README.md

     - [thewalkingdead.jpg](https://www.thepeoplespace.com/sites/default/files/content/thewalkingdead-2393903_1280.jpg)
     - [haddock.jpg](https://cdn.pixabay.com/photo/2018/12/23/09/30/adult-3890780_960_720.jpg)
 * Comic Database covers - the sources for these have all been stated in the appropriate field (a requirement).
-To see these, the user can 'Edit' comic.
+To see these, the user can 'Edit' each comic in turn.

 ### Acknowledgements

 * Modal Code via Andreas Molle on [JS Fiddle](https://jsfiddle.net/AndreasMolle/7f6hmgcf/13/).
 * CI Slack Channel where I've lurked for answers to many questions throughout this project, especially when it comes to the move to Gitpod and filtering of comics (Hat tip to ShaneMuir)
-* Inspiration for this README from [Travel Tim's project](https://github.com/TravelTimN/ci-milestone04-dcd)
+* Inspiration and structural format for this README from [Travel Tim's oustanding project](https://github.com/TravelTimN/ci-milestone04-dcd)
 * Brian Macharia, my CI mentor, for his support and patience.